ze-castro/yt-m4a-script/README.md

 <img src="/icon.png" alt="icon" width="150" height="150">

-This script downloads YouTube songs/playlists/albums as high-quality M4A files with embedded metadata and square album art.
+This command line tool downloads YouTube songs/playlists/albums as high-quality M4A files with embedded metadata and square album art.
 It also cleans up filenames by removing artist names and unnecessary words like "(Official Video)" or "(Audio)".

 ## 🙋 Why not MP3?